splarty/mentor/README.md

 <a id='MENTOR'></a>
 ## Classroom Mentor

-- The only role of a classroom mentor is to answer your questions regarding the courses that you are taking (we don't have any connection with review or technical support at Udacity).
+- The role of a classroom mentor is to answer your questions regarding the courses that you are taking.
 We enjoy answering questions, so feel free to post your questions in the mentor chat window.

-- When you post a question or comment, you can expect a reply within 24 hours (i.e. communication isn't *Live*).
+- When you post a question or comment, you can expect a reply within 24 hours (i.e. communication isn't *Live*, classroom mentorship is not a *chat service*).

-- So any quiz or project questions that you have will have to be posed in a way that is clear, so that I can answer them directly (i.e. if I need clarification on any parts of your question then they will be difficult to answer, and will lead to a frustrating time lag for you).
+- So any technical questions that you have will have to be posed in a way that is clear, so that I can answer them directly (i.e. if I need clarification on any parts of your question then they will be difficult to answer, and will lead to a frustrating time lag for you).

   - Include a link to the quiz, where relevant.
-  - Include any code (see below), where relevant.
+  - Include any code, where relevant.

 - Classroom mentors do not review projects before submission (We can clarify questions that you have about the requirements or review comments but we can't pre-review projects).
 Once you are happy that you have met the requirements (laid out in the project Rubric), then you are ready to submit your project.